 SAN JOSE, Calif.
-(KTVU) - There’s frustration and disappointment from the LGBTQ+ community in San Jose after someone took off with rainbow pride flags in the Willow Glen neighborhood and replaced them with Christian flags.
+(KTVU) - There’s frustration and disappointment from the LGBTQ+ community in San Jose after someone took off with rainbow pride flags in the Willow Glen neighborhood and replaced them with Christian flags.%INLINE%

 In downtown Willow Glen, in honor of Pride month, people can wave the rainbow flag as they cross Lincoln Avenue.
 Holly Barr added them to her orange crosswalk flags back on June 1.
 It was a charming gesture to show solidarity and inclusiveness for the LGBTQ+ community.
 She said the next day the flags were gone.